thoriqakbar0/ship-llm/README.md

-# Friday AI: Confidently ship on a Friday with clean LLM interface
+# Hurry: Confidently ship on a Friday with clean LLM interface